xu-zeming/xu-zeming.github.io/_pages/about.md

 ---
 I am a assistant professor of German linguistics at the Zhejiang University.
 My main research interests are syntax-pragmatics interface and experimental linguistics.

-Xu 徐 /ɕy˧˥/ is my family name and Zeming 泽茗 /tsɤ˧˥ miŋ˧˥/ is my given name.
+Xu 徐 /ɕy˧˥/ is my surname and Zeming 泽茗 /tsɤ˧˥ miŋ˧˥/ is my given name.

 Curriculum vitae
 ---